jiobu1/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation - How does geography affect crime?

-2. Trend related to the news
+2. Trend related to the news = Exploring crime in my neighborhood.
+Has it gone up?

 3. Who does that?

-4. Answering a question people care about
+4. Answering a question people care about - Has certain neighborhoods become more prone to crime?

-5. Valuable to businesses
+5. Valuable to businesses - Maybe to the city?
+See which neighborhoods need more of a police presence?

 6. What's the most popular?
+Crime, safety.

 7. Cost/Money rankings